GoingOffRoading/Boilest-Scaling-Video-Encoder/Worker/scripts/readme.md

 ## Determine if the Media File needs to be prpocessed

 - [x] Function that calls FFprobe for the file, and determines next step
-- [ ] For each file, calls the next step
+- [x] For each file, calls the next step

 ## Process the file

-- [ ] Function that calls FFmpeg and processes the file
+- [x] Function that calls FFmpeg and processes the file
+- [ ] Function that moves the encoded file into the source and deletes the soure file

 # Phase Two - Configuration & Logging
 Phase two will bring three major pieces to the workflow: